 During the Scan

-The patient lies supine on the MRI table with the chest positioned in a body or surface coil.
+The patient lies on an MRI table in a supine position.

 After the Scan

-T2-weighted images: for edema, fluid collections, and soft tissue involvement.
+T2-weighted images: Determine fluid, edema, and the soft tissue changes.

 Benefits of MRI Sternum